Probing Black Hole Phase Transitions through Quasi-Periodic Oscillations: Summary and Concluding Remarks

-QPOs observed in X-ray binaries have sparked a great deal of interest, and over the years, several models have been proposed to explain their origin.
-One of the leading ideas is the relativistic precession (RP) model, which links QPOs to the precession of matter orbiting in the strong gravitational field near the black hole.
-Another class of models, known as epicyclic resonance (ER) models, suggests that QPOs arise from resonances between different oscillation modes, specifically radial and vertical epicyclic motions, in the accretion disk.
-There are also disk oscillation models that attribute QPOs to global vibrations of the disk.
-Other interpretations involve warped disk dynamics, magnetic field instabilities, and beat-frequency mechanisms.
-While each model offers valuable insights, the true origin of QPOs remains uncertain, and it is likely that different mechanisms may be at play depending on the physical environment.
-In addition to these interpretations, our work suggests that the spacetime geometry of the black hole itself may also play a role in shaping QPO behavior.
+In addition to these well known interpretations, our work suggests that the spacetime geometry of the black hole itself may also play a role in shaping QPO behavior.
 Changes in the Hawking temperature are closely tied to changes in the black hole’s geometry, particularly in the near-horizon region.
 Since QPO frequencies are highly sensitive to the structure of spacetime in the inner accretion zone, these geometric variations can significantly influence their behavior.
 In our interpretation, QPOs are affected not only by accretion-related processes but also by the underlying thermodynamic state of the black hole, which governs its geometry.
 This is clearly reflected in our results: as the black hole transitions between different thermodynamic phases, the trend of QPO frequencies with respect to temperature also shifts.
 These findings suggest that QPOs may carry imprints of the evolving geometry, and our work points to the possibility that changes in black hole geometry could be one of the contributing factors influencing QPO behavior.\\

 These findings suggest that QPO frequencies may serve as powerful observational tools for probing the thermodynamic phase structure and stability of black holes.
 With the aid of available observational data, the imprints of phase transitions can be further substantiated, and the size of different black hole phases may be constrained.
 This presents a promising avenue for future research and warrants more detailed investigation.